SculptTechProject/ServoSense/README.md

 ### 3. Run the Simulator (Optional)

-The `simulator` service generates synthetic data every \~0.1s on port 8001.
+The `simulator` service generates synthetic data every \~0.1 s on port 8001.
+It now requires **scikit-learn** in its Docker context for loading the trained model.

 ```bash
 cd simulator